 The vast majority of car accident lawsuits require proof of the other driver's negligence for you to win the case.
-The best way to deal with the lack of third party witnesses to the accident is to gather as much non-testimonial evidence as possible, such as the police report, physical evidence from the scene, and evidence from accident reconstructions.
+The best way to deal with the lack of third-party witnesses to the accident is to gather as much non-testimonial evidence as possible, such as the police report, physical evidence from the scene, and accident reconstructions.

-After a car accident, one of the first things you do is call the police to file a report and you should obtain a copy.
+After a car accident, one of the first things you do is call the police to file a report and you should also obtain a copy of it.
 The police report includes:

-Other drivers or folks inside adjacent buildings might have heard or seen your crash.
-They may place a 911 call to report the accident but they may not come forward.
+Other drivers or individuals inside adjacent buildings might have heard or seen your crash.
+They may place a 911 call to report the accident, but they may not come forward.
 You can make a public records request for the calls placed on the date and time of the accident.
-If someone did call in, the police may provide you with a phone number and you can reach out to the witness for testimony.
+If someone did call in, the police might provide you with a phone number, and you can reach out to the witness for testimony.

 Video surveillance footage from traffic cameras or nearby businesses may also be used to establish the circumstances of an accident and support a claim.
 Even if a traffic camera wasn’t placed right at the place of the accident, many commercial buildings have their own security cameras.
 While the tape might only offer insight into a part of the incident, it could further support your case.

 The pictures you take at the accident scene can provide valuable proof of the cause of the accident.
-Hopefully, you managed to capture pertinent instances, such as:
+Hopefully, you, any of your passengers, or any nearby friends managed to capture pertinent instances from different angles, such as:

 An attorney may recommend working with an accident reconstructionist to fill in the gaps and resolve contradictions by reconstructing the events of your accident and determining: